cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 # ristretto255 (#ristretto255)

 ristretto255 is an instantiation of the abstract prime-order group interface defined in (#interface).
-This documents describes how to implement the ristretto255 prime-order group using Curve25519 points as internal representations.
+This document describes how to implement the ristretto255 prime-order group using Curve25519 points as internal representations.